pbugnion/gmaps/docs/source/install.rst

 If you then make changes to the code, you can make those changes available to a running notebook server by:

  - restarting the kernel if you have made changes to the Python source code
- - running ``npm run update`` in the ``js/`` directory and `refreshing` the browser page containing the notebook if you have made changes to the JavaScript source.
+ - running ``npm run build:nbextension`` in the ``js/`` directory and `refreshing` the browser page containing the notebook if you have made changes to the JavaScript source.
 You do not need to restart the kernel.
- - running ``npm run update``, refreshing the browser and restarting the kernel if you have made changes to both the Python and JavaScript source.
+If you are making many changes to the JavaScript directory, you can run ``npm run build:watch`` to rebuild on every change.

 You should not need to restart the notebook server.